 Our Reshaping European Democracy project aims to analyze, debate, and help improve European democracy via regular publications and events.

-Saskia Brechenmacher is a fellow in Carnegie’s Democracy, Conflict, and Governance Program, where her research focuses on gender, conflict, and governance, as well as trends in civic activism and civil society repression.
+Saskia Brechenmacher is a fellow in Carnegie’s Democracy, Conflict, and Governance Program, where her research focuses on gender, civil society, and democratic governance.

 Kleinfeld is a senior fellow in the Democracy, Conflict, and Governance Program.
 She was the founding CEO of the Truman National Security Project.